tamariam/Kiddie-Corner/README.md

 - Product: Captures detailed information about each product, including pricing, descriptions, stock status, and user ratings.
 It also supports user favorites and sale indicators.
 2. Purchase Models:
 - Order: Manages customer orders, tracking essential details such as customer information, order status, and shipping methods.
 This ensures efficient order processing.
-- OrderLineItem: Allows staff members to make changes to each order by detailing specific products included in the order.
+- OrderLineItem: Allows for the detailed representation of each individual item within an order.
 3. Additional Models:
 - UserMessage: Facilitates user communication via a contact form.
 - UserProfile: Maintains user-specific details, including default delivery addresses and order history, to provide a personalized and better shopping experience.
-- Testimonial: Stores customer testimonials, including feedback and optional images, to build credibility and trust in the products and services offered.
+- Testimonial: Stores customer testimonials, including feedback , to build credibility and trust in the products and services offered.

 ![Database-Schema](/docs/erd-diagram.png)